rockettheme/docs/Docs/phpbb/styles/clarion/INDEX.md

 Introduction
 -----

-Clarion, the March 2012 phpBB3 club release, is a subtle style, primed for business use or as a platform for extensive individual customization.
+Clarion, the March 2012 phpBB club release, is a subtle style, primed for business use or as a platform for extensive individual customization.

 ![][style]